eyeofparadox/eyeofparadox.github.io/content/posts/2008/10/the-absolute-truth/index.md

 Understanding is a specious word, one that leads us to underestimate the process we are engaged in every moment of our conscious lives.

-Physically, we are subordinate to and dependent upon the universe for our existence, but the experience of our existence occurs mentally in the process of resolving a conscious, coherent awareness of our being from all the information gathered and coordinated up to the moment of realization--which is a continuous process.
+Physically, we are subordinate to and dependent upon the universe for our existence, but the experience of our existence occurs mentally in the process of resolving a conscious, coherent awareness of our being from all the information gathered and coordinated up to the moment of realization---which is a continuous process.

 We have this notion that the truth is "out there" when in more accurate terms the truth is right here, right now, and it's so much bigger than we can comprehend that we have to keep processing it constantly.

 The truth is the absolute; it is what encompasses us even as our minds struggle to encompass it.
 It is the meaning that is so profound it manifests itself in everything, including our own conscious struggle to recognize it in its elegant simplicity and infinite complexity.

 The truth is so pervasive we find it easier to ignore it than to truly comprehend it.
-The truth is this, words printed on a screen or in a book, being written, being read--interpreted, reiterated, articulated and understood.
+The truth is this, words printed on a screen or in a book, being written, being read---interpreted, reiterated, articulated and understood.

 This is the magic, this is the mystery, the miracle of life that fills my mind and fills yours, spilling all around us, a part of everything and yet apart from everything.